xyzBxzq/RecFM/README.md

 # RecFM

-Comprehensive tools and projects and frameworks for developing foundation models tailored to recommendation systems, developped by the USTCLLM group at USTC, leaded by [Prof. Defu Lian](https://faculty.ustc.edu.cn/liandefu).
+Comprehensive tools, projects and frameworks for developing foundation models tailored to recommendation systems, developped by the USTCLLM group at USTC, leaded by [Prof. Defu Lian](https://faculty.ustc.edu.cn/liandefu).

 ## Overview